 My ‘beat’ covered a collection of assaults, robberies, and murder, and my community profiles provided just as much color.
 All of this belies the fact that despite that record, most people in the area couldn’t be a stronger, kinder, and more generous humankind sample.

-I expect I’ll write more about the experiences of Pickle Lake, but for now, I want to recount one story that I wrote then, that I wish I could re-write now.
+I want to recount one story that I wrote then, that I wish I could re-write now.

 One of my favorite “P.L.” adventures, which took even me by surprise, was joining the town’s volunteer ambulance service.
 I studied the necessary courses until I qualified, completed by also getting the license to drive the ambulance aka the ‘bus’, which incidentally also qualifies you to drive an actual bus.

-One of the senior Attendants was a fellow by the name of Dave Halteman.
+One of the senior attendants was a fellow by the name of Dave Halteman.
 Dave was one of those friendly folksy type that make a name for themselves by being ready to help anyone, any time.
-He owned the local auto repair and service station, which also served as the base for all kinds of local rescue.
+He owned the local auto repair and service station, which also served as the base for all kind of local rescue.
 I think one of his favorites was pulling my car out of a few snowbanks and ditches on those bitter winter roads, and for the record, local jeer-ers, I was not the only one.

 Dave was up for anything, which he was called to do often, but most of his town volunteering was devoted to the fire and ambulance departments.
 He did a fantastic job assisting the oversight of those critical services.
 Of course, it goes without saying those jobs take some bravery, and it turned out his personal bar was set at -quite high-.